mrlima4095/OpenTTY-J2ME/README.md

 ### Basic Commands

-- `ls`: Lists files in the current directory.
 - `cd [directory]`: Changes the current directory.
 - `exit`: Exits the terminal.
 - `echo [text]`: Displays a line of text or variables.